MattWeiler/Docker-MotionEye/README.md

-MotionEye Docker
-A surveillance solution base on: MotionEye, Motion and Docker.
+**MotionEye Docker** is a surveillance solution base on: _MotionEye_, _Motion_ and _Docker_.

-It's easy and ready to use.
+It's easy and ready to use. \
-Just configure a camera and run this docker, then videos and images will be saved once a motion is detected while a notification e-mail including the recorded video and a preview image will be sent.
+Just configure a camera and run this docker, then videos and images can be saved once a motion is detected while a notification e-mail including the recorded video and a preview image will be sent. \
 On top of that, the webcam can be accessed anytime via HTTP live streaming.

 # Default ADMIN Credentials